Shining Tor Walk

 Base map generated by OpenOrienteeringMap (created by Oliver O'Brien).
 OpenOrienteering map is supported by British Orienteering.

 IMPORTANT Errwood Hall Car Park (and the road to it) is CLOSED on Sundays and Bank Holidays from 10:30am to 5:30pm.
-This closure applies from the start of May until the end of September every year.
-If you want to do this walk on a day when Errwood Hall Car Park is closed, you will need to park at The Street Car Park instead, which is 1 kilometre north of Errwood Hall Car Park, along a flat road beside the reservoir.
+This closure applies from the May 1st to the end of September every year (except for cyclists, horse riders, walkers, emergency services and special permit holders).
+If you want to do this walk on a day when the road and Errwood Hall Car Park are closed, you should park at The Street Car Park instead.
+This is 1 kilometre north of Errwood Hall Car Park, along a flat road beside the reservoir.

 BAD WEATHER ALTERNATIVE If the weather's poor, the low-level walk around Fernilee Reservoir would be a better option.